BNETDocs/bnetdocs-web/CONTRIBUTING.md

 You should point nginx/php-fpm at the `/main.php` file for all requests.

+MariaDB should be configured with the `TRADITIONAL,NO_AUTO_VALUE_ON_ZERO` modes.
-MariaDB can be seeded by importing the contents of: `/etc/database.sample.sql`
+A sample configuration can be found `etc/mysql-server.sample.cnf`.
+MariaDB data can be seeded by importing the contents of: `/etc/database.sample.sql`

-Memcached memory could be increased in: `/etc/sysconfig/memcached`
+Memcached does not require extra configuration from its package defaults, but a sample configuration is available at `etc/memcached.sample.conf`.
+Memcached settings typically are saved to `/etc/sysconfig/memcached` and increasing the memory Memcached can use is typically recommended but not required for a development environment.

 The PHP date timezone should be in UTC, though the code will configure PHP for this on its own.